jennafrancis/skydive_squadspace/README.md

 Have you made a habit of jumping out of perfectly good airplanes?

-Use SkydiveSquadspace as a platfrom to log jumps that you've made, check out new locations you may want to go, and see what others in the skydiving community are up to.
+Use SkydiveSquadspace as a platform to log jumps that you've made, check out new locations you may want to go, and see what others in the skydiving community are up to.

 ## Installation